-If you have a Tier 4 visa allowing you to work in the UK, there are strict rules governing the total number of hours that you may work in any given week.
+If you have a Student visa or Tier 4 visa allowing you to work in the UK, there are strict rules governing the total number of hours that you may work in any given week.

 Working while studying

 Your entry clearance vignette (visa sticker in your passport) or Biometric Residence Permit card (BRP) will state your working entitlement.
 It should state either 20 hours or 10 hours per week during term time.

 This allows you to work part-time for up to 20/10 hours (as stated on your visa) per week during term time and full-time during holiday periods.
 Holiday periods will vary according to your course of study.